NBA 2K Playgrounds 2: Gameplay

 NBA 2K Playgrounds 2 is an arcade-style sports game with gameplay similar to that of its predecessor.
 The gameplay revolves around 2v2 matches.
 NBA 2K Playgrounds 2 can be played in single-player and in multiplayer, locally and online.
-The game can also be played with or against an CPU opponent.The way the shooting meter works is similar to the one in its predecessor.
+The game can also be played with or against a CPU opponent.The way the shooting meter works is similar to the one in its predecessor.
 It was changed from a bar to a semi-circle, but it keeps the concept of stopping it in the green zone.
 If the player lands outside of the green zone, they automatically miss.
 Microtransactions were introduced to the game.
 In order to unlock new characters, card packs have to be bought with Baller Bucks, the in-game currency.
 Baller Bucks can be earned by completing Seasons, Exhibitions, and performing well in minigames.
 Some teams are inaccessible until a pack with a player on that team is opened.
 For example, the Los Angeles Lakers have 14 cards, while the Chicago Bulls have nine.
 5,000 Gold Coins can be spent to unlock the entire roster.
 Each player has their own unique stats, and are able to be unlocked and customized.
 Exhibition mode can be played offline in local multiplayer.

 The Tournament mode of the first game has been replaced by the NBA Season mode.
 Each match last 3 minutes, and a minimum of 23 games are played to win a championship.
 If won, the player is awarded with an "epic" card.
 Season mode can also be played in online co-op.
 NBA Playgrounds' Lottery Pick system returns in NBA 2K Playgrounds 2.
 After a meter is filled by performing certain actions, the player receives a special ability.
 There are nine different abilities, including freezing the opponent's basket for a limited time and double points for dunks or three-pointers.
 The game introduces a new ranked mode called Playgrounds Championship.
 Playgrounds Championship features a variety of different modes, leaderboards, and advanced stats.
 The mode also comes with a three-pointer contest.
 Players enter higher divisions by winning games.